rwblokzijl/Msc-thesis-EuroToken/thesis.md

 want off-line payment, we implicitly choose the value of *partition tolerance*, thus creating a trade-off between *availability* and *consistency*.
 We can either read a users balance, **or** be sure we know the correct balance of the user.
-An off-line transaction happens in a very particular context however.
+An off-line transaction happens in a very particular context, however.
 While the 2 interacting users have no connection to the network, they do have a direct connection between them.
 This makes their histories *available* to validate the first half of the transaction.